On this page:

-- the 16 prescribed units or equivalent units of the Certificate of Business Studies (Real Estate), started before 1 January 1987.
+- prescribed units of the Certificate of Business Studies (Real Estate), started before 1 January 1987.

-Your course must be delivered by a registered training organisation.
+Your course must be delivered by a registered training organisation in Victoria law, practice and procedure.
 To find real estate courses delivered by registered training organisations, visit the Australian Government's My Skills website.

 Interstate and New Zealand licences - mutual recognition

 To apply under mutual recognition to work as an estate agent in Victoria, you must hold a current equivalent interstate or New Zealand estate agent’s licence.
-For more information, view our Apply for mutual recognition of an interstate or New Zealand estate agent's licence page.
+For more information, view Apply for mutual recognition of an interstate or New Zealand estate agent's licence.

 Overseas licences - recognition

 You may be eligible to apply for a Victorian estate agent's licence if you hold or have previously held an equivalent licence overseas.
-For more information, view our Apply for recognition of an overseas estate agent’s licence page.
+For more information, view Apply for recognition of an overseas estate agent’s licence.

 You are automatically ineligible to be licensed if you are: